leetcode-python-java/leetcode-python-java/solutions/1-1000/127-word-ladder.md

 ### Breadth-First Search
 ![](../../images/binary_tree_BFS_1.gif)

-* As shown in the figure above, **breadth-first search** can be thought of as visiting nodes in rounds and rounds.
+* As shown in the figure above, **breadth-first search** can be thought of as visiting vertices in rounds and rounds.
 Actually, whenever you see a question is about getting `shortest` or `least` of something of a graph, `breadth-first search` would probably help.

 * `breadth-first search` emphasizes first-in-first-out, so a **queue** is needed.